National Forest Camping: How To Do It Right

 Each area has its own rules about national forest free camping.

-National forest camping is usually about a 14-day limit.
+National forest camping usually has a 14-day limit.

 However, very crowded and popular places have set a shorter stay duration, such as Shadow Mountain in the Tetons.